kennethormandy/craft-marketplace/docs/docs/guides/install-marketplace-pro-beta.md

+---
-# Install Marketplace Pro Beta
+title: "Install Marketplace Pro Beta"
+---

 This guide will help you install Marketplace Pro Beta.